chef/chef-web-docs/chef_master/source/knife_user.rst

    The user password.

 ``--user-key FILE_NAME``
    The path to a file that contains the public key.
-If this option is not specified, the Chef server will generate a public/private key pair.
+If this option is not specified, the Chef Infra Server will generate a public/private key pair.

 .. note:: .. tag knife_common_see_all_config_options